BYJU’s Case Study: History, Downfall, Acquisitions, Highlights, and Road Ahead

 History of BYJU’s

 BYJU’s story began with Byju Raveendran, an engineer who started teaching mathematics to students in 2006.
-In 2011, Raveendran, Divya Gokulnath (wife), and others established Think and Learn Private Limited., the company behind BYJU’s.
-The company initially focused on offline coaching but quickly recognised the potential of online learning.
+This pivotal chapter in BYJU’s history unfolded in 2011 when Raveendran, Divya Gokulnath (wife), and others established Think and Learn Private Limited, the company behind BYJU’s.
+Initially focusing on offline coaching, the company quickly recognised the potential of online learning.

-BYJU’s entered the Deloitte Technology Fast 50 India and Asia Pacific rankings in 2012, showcasing its early promise.
-2015 marked the turning point with the launch of BYJU’s Learning App, which offered video-based learning programmes for K-12 and competitive exams.
+In 2012, BYJU’s made its mark by entering the Deloitte Technology Fast 50 India and Asia Pacific rankings, showcasing its early promise.
+The launch of BYJU’s Learning App in 2015 became a turning point, offering video-based learning programmes for K-12 and competitive exams.

 Reasons for Downfall